Lowlands (festival): 1993–1997: Revival and growth

-Rapid growth continues the next year in 1995: 20,000 people visited the festival.
-Different this year was that it becomes a broader cultural festival.
-The three tents for music from the year before (Alpha, Bravo, Charlie) were back, with a new tent for theatre called Delta and the Echo for comedy.
-For the first time ever the festival is sold out.
-Because of electricity issues, The Prodigy's performance was delayed till later in the evening.
-Amsterdam hip hop group Osdorp Posse had their performance early Saturday evening in the Charlie tent.
-Frontman Def P shouts "They should have fucking put us in the big tent, pull a fucking tent peg out of the ground and let the cancer ceiling collapse".
-Security people headed towards the Charlie tent to keep order.
-According to Def P, it was a miracle that there were no deaths.
+Growth continued in 1995: 20,000 people visited the festival.
+The event broadened culturally, adding a theatre tent (Delta) and a comedy tent (Echo), alongside the three existing music tents.
+For the first time, the festival sold out.
+Due to electrical issues, The Prodigy’s performance was delayed.
+Amsterdam hip hop group Osdorp Posse performed early on Saturday evening in the Charlie tent.
+During the show, frontman Def P shouted: "They should have fucking put us in the big tent, pull a fucking tent peg out of the ground and let the cancer ceiling collapse."
+Security rushed to the tent to maintain order; according to Def P, it was a miracle no one was killed.